 Albertine (seen only in the video game) resembles a Creepy Doll.
 Her familiar Anja is a living childish scribble (also animated in a flighty Uncanny Valley style, with a Creepy Laugh provided by none other than Madoka's seiyuu Aoi Yuuki), who turns her human victims into balls that bounce for each lie they've ever told.

 Patricia (the "Class Representative Witch") not only has multiple limbs but also no head, and shoots spiderwebs from between her legs.

-If you've read this far, you probably know that the Witches were corrupted magical girls, and you might've expected to have become numb to that concept by now.
+If you've read this far, you probably know that the Witches are corrupted magical girls, and you might've expected to have become numb to that concept by now.
 Rereading (and describing) their Eldritch Abomination appearances, vicious abilities, and To Serve Man status brings the horror back in full force.

-Also a remainder to those who think of Magical Girls as cute and pretty, being warriors their magic is aimed at KILLING, not just being flash and entertainment... also the target doesn't necessarily have to be other magical beings...
+It's even creepier when you pay closer attention to the center panel.
+There are blood stains trailing behind her sword.
+Yeah...A remainder to those who think of Magical Girls as cute and pretty.
+Being warriors, their magic is aimed at KILLING, not just flash and entertainment... and the target doesn't necessarily have to be other magical beings...

 It's even more upsetting once you know that the guys' dialog happened in real life.
 Urobuchi heard two guys talking like that while he was on the train (albeit he said that the anime dialog was a short version of what they talked about because they talked a lot). what if magical girls actually exist and Urobuchi told a story where a magical girl killed two dudes?

 Of course, the real scariest part of this is that there are indeed people out there who seriously hold such opinions and feel confident enough in themselves (or at least after getting drunk) to spout them in public.
 You may have heard people voicing similar opinions today...